Mythi3/API-testing/README.md

 Data Information:

 - Every request, it will be logged to [logs.json](https://github.com/Mythi3/API-testing/blob/main/data/logs.json)
-- Prints out every detail about a request to the console
+- - Total number of requests can be accessed from [data.json](https://github.com/Mythi3/API-testing/blob/main/data/data.json)
-- Total number of requests can be accessed from [data.json](https://github.com/Mythi3/API-testing/blob/main/data/data.json)
+- Prints out details about a request to the console

 ```
 API-testing